jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 ----

 --------------------------------------------------------------------------------------------
-how to automatically run tests
+how to run the tests automatically
 --------------------------------------------------------------------------------------------

 I can use `pytest-watch`_ to run tests automatically.
 It is a `Python program`_ that automatically runs pytest_ any time a Python_ file_ changes in the folder_ it is looking at, this means it will run the tests for me every time I make a change.